sbrudenell/btrfs2s3/README.md

 - Backups can be done automatically in the background with little or no interruption, maximizing the chances that backups stay up-to-date
 - Backups can be very frequent, minimizing the chance of data loss
-- Our code can be greatly simplified, reducing maintenance costs and bug surface area
+- Our tool's code is greatly simplified, reducing maintenance costs and bug surface area
 - We're guaranteed to backup all filesystem-specific metadata, whereas a generic backup storage format may need to discard it